 - Ornamental Grass: It makes fountains of wispy, slender foliage in reds, greens, golds.
 Varieties that are short and grow in clumps — like blue fescue, mondo grass, and liriope — are the best choice.
 And yes, there is grass in the name, but, no, you will not have to mow it.

-- Golden Moneywort: This creeping vine grows fast, and once established, looks like a carpet made of tiny green-gold leaves.
+- Golden Moneywort: This creeping vine grows fast and, once established, looks like a carpet made of tiny green-gold leaves.
 It keeps its color through the winter unless you live in Fargo.

-- Ajuga: Another creeper (the plant type, not the human type who lurks at malls), this 2-inch tall plant has shiny, dark green leaves and, in the spring, blue flowers.
+- Ajuga: Another creeper (the plant type, not the human type who lurks at malls), this two-inch tall plant has shiny, dark green leaves and, in the spring, blue flowers.
 It carpets the ground and will even grow in shade.

 Mulch is your friend.
 Put it around your plants, and it will put the smackdown on weeds, you won't have to water as often, and it'll enrich the soil when it decays into the earth.
 Enriched soil means healthy plants.
 Healthy plants don't get sick and die.